 Dang Shen (党参) or codonopsis root is a kind of herb that helps to improve a person’s qi.
 With better qi in the stomach, one may feel less tired.
-Since this herb also aids dry coughs and strengthens lung conditions, coupling this herb with Chinese yam is a good combination for battling cough.
+Since this herb also aids dry coughs and strengthens lung conditions, coupling this herb with Chinese yam is an excellent combination for battling a cough.

 Other posts on soup:

 Chinese Yam (about 15 cm long)

 Blanch chicken in a small pot of boiling water for about 5 minutes and remove from water.
 Rinse chicken with cold water.

 Bring water to boil and add blanched chicken into the boiling water.

 Peel the Chinese Yam and cut into 2 cm thick.
 Some people like myself are allergic to raw Chinese Yam.
 Every time I handle Chinese Yam, I need to wear gloves.

 Cut Dang Shen into pieces, about 2 to 3 cm thick.